jasonkwong11/jasonkwong11.github.io/_posts/2016-08-20-first_rails_app_real_est_investor_a_real_estate_education_platform.markdown

 ---

 Greetings!
-This post describes the joys of creating my first Rails application, real.est.investor, a real estate investing education platform.This site is meant for real estate investors to meet and share tips and best practices in their experiences with real estate investment.
+This post describes the joys of creating my first Rails application, real.est.investor, a real estate investing education platform.
+This site is meant for real estate investors to meet and share tips and best practices in their experiences with real estate investment.
 Real estate investment is a hobby of mine and I enjoy learning about it.
 There's so much to learn and investment strategies often vary depending on the region due to differences in local laws, procedures, etc. I thought a platform to create a common knowledge base on the subject would be a great way to educate newbies and pro's alike.

 How it works: